 In times of unexpected financial problems, you may have wished that you had a little more cash tucked away someplace.
 Anything from a sudden illness to a lost phone, a flooded house, or even a car accident can derail your cash flow and mess up your budget.

 Regardless of the amount, such unplanned expenses seem to crop up at the worst possible moments.

 Setting up an emergency fund is a surefire way of protecting yourself, and all you have to do is redirect some money to the account.
-By setting aside funds for any unanticipated costs, you will be able to bounce back quickly and continue working towards achieving your broader financial goals.
+By setting aside funds for any unanticipated expenses, you will be able to bounce back quickly and continue working towards achieving your broader financial goals.